dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 ```

 ???
-* HTML layout would be declarative.
+* HTML => declarative.
-* sequence of drawing instructions would be imperative.
+* sequence of drawing instructions => imperative.
-* granted some style somewhere would have to describe the display properties of the ball
+* soome style somewhere would have to describe the display properties of the ball
-* thats for next week - but with css its still descriptive
+* thats for next week - css is also descriptive

 ---